LF-Decentralized-Trust/project-proposals/proposals/incubation/velocitycore.md

 ## Abstract

-The VelocityCore is enterprise software for creating a "pay-to-verify" Verifiable Credentials network utilizing a distributed ledger as a secure key distribution network and for anchoring a trust framework compatible with global consumer data protection regulations.
+The VelocityCore is enterprise software stack for creating a "pay-to-verify" Verifiable Credentials network utilizing a distributed ledger as a secure key distribution network and for anchoring a trust framework compatible with global consumer data protection regulations.